Harbor Porpoise Facts

 Harbor Porpoise Distribution, Habitat, and Ecology

-Quite amazingly, the beautiful Harbor Porpoise has a uniquely broad range of habitation.
-However, it’s also simultaneously highly restricted in some ways.
-That understandably somewhat confusing state of affairs occurs because of a combination of factors.
+Quite amazingly, the beautiful Harbor Porpoise has a uniquely broad range of natural habitation.
+It’s also simultaneously highly restricted in some ways, though.
+That somewhat confusing state of affairs occurs because of a combination of factors, however.

 The greatest concentration appears along the coasts of northwest Europe.
 Its very name provides an indication of its habitat.
 That’s due to the fact that the cetacean only appears in shallow waters, often near, or even in, various harbors and bays in its region of habitation.

 In point of fact, this stunning creature rarely dwells in waters possessing a depth of greater than 500 ft (152 m).
-In addition, the magnificent Harbor Porpoise frequently travels inland waters.
-This extension of its range includes estuaries, and even far up rivers.
+The magnificent Harbor Porpoise also frequently travels inland waters.
+This extension of its range typically includes estuaries, and even far up rivers.

-Quite sadly, reliable data about much of the life cycle of this fabulous creature remains in short supply.
-But, some evidence indicates that this animal prefers to stay within a limited area.
-This has the regrettable effect of leaving it quite vulnerable.
+Quite sadly, reliable data about much of the life cycle of this fabulous creature presently remains in short supply.
+Yet, some evidence indicates that this animal prefers to stay within a limited area.
+This has the regrettable effect of leaving the marvel quite vulnerable.

-Further, it also appears that the impressive species lives a primarily solitary life.
+The creature also appears that the impressive species lives a primarily solitary life.
 Most often, observed specimens appeared either alone, or in small groups of no more than 5 individuals.
-Finally, it seems to possess a relatively short lifespan, measuring only 8 – 13 years.
+It also seems to possess a relatively short lifespan, measuring only 8 – 13 years.